 The Tulsa Housing Authority (THA) provides Community Centers at each of the nine (9) public housing family communities.
 Within these Community Centers, is a furnished computer lab with updated systems and high-speed internet access which can be used for job searches and other related activities.
 The community centers are staffed by Social Service Coordinators that provide intake, assessment, planning, coordination and delivery of services that support economic development and self-sufficiency.
 The Social Service Coordinators identify barriers, such as transportation, childcare, and education, and offer programs that will enhance the resident's quality of life and prepare them to enter the workforce, thereby breaking the cycle of poverty.
-The Social Service Coordinators also provide information to the residents to assist them with pursuing homeownership through referrals to Housing partners of Tulsa, Inc.
+The Social Service Coordinators also provide information to the residents to assist them with pursuing homeownership through referrals to Housing Partners of Tulsa, Inc. Housing Partners of Tulsa, Inc. (HPT), also provides Financial Literacy education, credit and budgeting classes at each site.

 THA utilizes a ROSS Service Coordinator grant that provides case management services to residents with a focus on employment, education and self- sufficiency.
 The two case managers under this grant work with the residents to set goals pertaining to developing and maintaining a budget, childcare and obtaining health care.
-The grant coordinator also encourages residents to take advantage of Housing Partners of Tulsa's financial literacy and first-time homebuyer program.
+The grant coordinator also encourages residents to take advantage of Housing Partners of Tulsa's financial literacy and first-time homebuyer programs.

 Public housing residents are also encouraged to enroll in the Family Self-Sufficiency (FSS) Program.
 This program provides community support and resources to assist families with becoming self-sufficient.
-The Family Self-Sufficiency Coordinator meets with the interested resident and if selected for the program, the participant establishes a set of goals, such as employment or homeownership.
+The Family Self-Sufficiency Coordinator meets with the interested resident and if selected for the program, the participant establishes a set of goals, such as employment, education or homeownership.
 Meetings are held to assess progress and assist the participant with any barriers in reaching their stated goals.
 An incentive of the FSS is an escrow account; as the family's income increases, contributions are made to the escrow account on the family's behalf.
 Once the family is determined "Self-Sufficient" by meeting their goals and moving out of public housing, the money in the escrow account is paid to the participant.
 No conditions are imposed on the use of the money, but the family is encouraged to pursue homeownership.
-Information regarding Homebuyer Education Programs is provided to the family.